elacy/Blog/_posts/2014-05-18-potential-future-councillors-of-pembroke-south-dock.md

 ---
 ![][1]

 So if you are looking at this post you are probably wondering the same thing I was, who should I vote for in the upcoming election.
 We really should have started looking into this earlier, maybe next time.
-It's actually a lot of work to research each of these candidates and I really can't find an easy way of finding out information about them so I'm probably going to prioritise candidates that give out the most information on the internet.
+It's actually a lot of work to research each of these candidates and I really can't find an easy way of finding out information about them so I'm probably going to prioritise candidates that give out the most information on the internet.<!-- more -->

 This post reflects my experience of looking for a candidate and my political views, it's not intended to be an unbiased guide to candidates, I may get some information wrong, I didn't try especially hard not to, if you find it useful, please take the time to say thank you in the comments.
 It will make my day :)